benhe119/ProcessHunterProject/README.md

 # Process Hunter
 A project that creates a process watchdog and terminates one depending on name and method of detection (if name compares to a target name).
-This project in no where near finshed and currently runs in command line mode.

 ## license
 The code uploaded is licensed under the mit license.